Frequently Asked Questions

 Will the project ‘kill off’ the Cleveland CBD?

-- Cleveland CBD and other local businesses are expected to benefit from resident, visitor and construction spend.
 The average annual retail expenditure in the local area by new Toondah Harbour residents is estimated at $78.1 million, while potential visitor expenditure is estimated at $17.25 million/year.

 Will the project impact on North Stradbroke Island?